taisukef/blakejs/README.md

 ¯\_(ツ)_/¯
 ```

-If you're using BLAKE2b in server side Deno code, you probably want the [native wrapper](https://www.npmjs.com/package/blake2) which should be able to do several hundred MB / second on the same processor.

 If you're using BLAKE2b in a web app, 15 MB/sec might be fine.

 JavaScript doesn't have 64-bit integers, and BLAKE2b is a 64-bit integer algorithm.
 Writing it with`Uint32Array` is not that fast.
 BLAKE2s is a 32-bit algorithm, so it's a bit faster.